 Our Service | Traffic Information | Sixt Tip | Sightseeing Destinations | Business Destinations | Rental FAQs

 Open the drop-down menus by clicking the right-hand arrows and you will find brief details about our city branches, fleets and opening hours.
 Use the grey right-hand tab of the branch menu to open a map showing their exact locations.
 At both Basel Airport and Basel Badischer Bahnhof we offer a 24-hour return facility and at the airport, our desk remains open until late in the evening, perfect for flight arrivals.
 Please note our station branch is not open at weekends.
-Our car hire prices are always affordable, to check this out do a quick online price comparison before reserving your vehicle.
+To see just how affordable it is to hire a car with us compare our various vehicle categories before making your reservation.
 Once you are ready to hire a car make your reservation with our telephone hotline or use the Sixt apps for iOS and Android devices.
 We guarantee your chosen category of car hire in Basel but cannot do the same for specific makes.
 Whether you need rental cars for just one weekend or longer you will find a warm welcome at both of our city branches.